Alexandre-MRG/friend-connect-angular/README.md

 # friend-connect-angular
 An interactive Angular app for exploring and connecting with friends, integrating RandomUser API and Google Maps.

+## Key Features:

+1. **Google Maps Integration:** Seamlessly integrates Google Maps API to display user locations and provide an interactive mapping experience.

+2. **User Details Component:** Utilizes a reusable component to display comprehensive details about each user, including their avatar, name, gender, date of birth, contact information, address, and timezone.

+3. **Loading Spinner:** Enhances user experience by adding a loading spinner when no data is available, providing visual feedback during data retrieval.

+5. **Carousel Component:** Implements a carousel component to present dynamic content, allowing users to navigate through different sections of user details effortlessly.

+6. **Google Map Component:** Incorporate a Google Map directly into the application interface.

+7. **Code Quality and Project Structure:** Organizing project files with centralized style and conducting linting checks using ESLint.

+## Technical Details:

+- **Framework:** Angular
+- **Third-party Libraries:** Google Maps API, Font Awesome
+- **Styling:** SCSS for enhanced styling and theming
+- **Linting:** ESLint for code quality checks and adherence to coding standards
+- **Version Control:** Git for version management and collaboration

 ## Installation

 You need to install [NodeJS](https://nodejs.org/en/download)